 I am not surprised that Marten thought both mattresses were good for back sleeping.
 However, I did think he would feel better pressure relief on the Casper.
 Those who are much larger than Marten (over 300 lbs) should still prefer the Casper for side sleeping.

 Pick Casper If…

-- You are looking for a well-known brand name mattress.
-While the Emma only recently hit the US market, the Casper has been around for a number of years.
-It is one of the most popular bed-in-a-box mattresses.
-It has more reviews, and the company’s customer service should be better at this time.
+- You are looking for a well-known brand name mattress- While the Emma only recently hit the US market, the Casper has been around for a number of years.
+It is one of the most popular bed-in-a-box mattresses, has more reviews, and the company’s customer service should be better at this time.

-- You are a larger person.
-If you are a heavier sleeper, the Casper should be the way to go.
-It has a transition layer that should keep you from dropping through the mattress.
-You should feel better support on the Casper and it should stand up to many years of use.
+- You are a larger person- If someone is a heavier sleeper, the Casper should be the way to go.
+It has a transition layer that should keep people from dropping through the mattress, so people should feel better support on the Casper and it should stand up to many years of use.

 Pick Emma If…

-- You want a more affordable mattress.
-The Emma is going to cost you less than the Casper.
+- You want a more affordable mattress- The Emma is going to cost people less than the Casper.
 These are very similar mattresses, so if you just can’t decide, going with the Emma could save you some money up front.

-- You need a mattress for a guest room or teenager.
-The Emma is not as complex of a mattress, but it should be a good match for your spare bedroom or teen’s bedroom.
+- You need a mattress for a guest room or teenager- The Emma is not as complex of a mattress, but it should be a good match for someone’s spare bedroom or teen’s bedroom.
 It is more affordable, and this simpler mattress will be comfortable and supportive enough for guests or teens.